mrkkrp/dot-emacs/README.md

 combinations starting with this common prefix, if we want to avoid too long key sequences.

-Here key sequences starting with “introducing key” come into play.
-We can choose single key, whose seul rôle will be starting key sequences.
+Here key sequences starting with an “introducing key” come into play.
+We can choose a single key, whose seul rôle will be starting key sequences.
 How long should every such a key sequence be?
 Of course, we want it to be as short as possible, but we cannot use only one key after the introducing key, because total number of combinations won't be satisfactory.
 But we can use two keys after the introducing key (<kbd>Page Down</kbd> in my case), then we get 26 × 26 = 676 combinations!
-(In practice we get even more because of punctuation and numbers.)
+(In practice, we get even more because of punctuation and numbers.)
 Not bad at all.
 There are enough combinations for us to prefer those that have some mnemonic value.
 Give this technique a try and you will see how productive you can be!